 Use the Genset System menus to set the generator set exerciser.
-Refer to Section 2.4 for instructions to set the exerciser and for more information about exercising the generator set.
+Refer to the Exercise section for instructions to set the exerciser and for more information about exercising the generator set.

 After a scheduled exercise run, the Next Exercise time and date will be updated automatically based on the Exercise Frequency setting.